Data Masking for MongoDB is the data masking tool in Studio 3T Enterprise that lets you obfuscate collections on a field level. Try it for free here.

 Automate & schedule data masking

-Data Masking integrates with two other features – Tasks and Task Scheduler – so that you can save data masking jobs as tasks.
+Data Masking also integrates with our Tasks and Task Scheduler tools, so that you can save data masking jobs as tasks.

 Click on Save task (as) to save the job as a task.